-11.1 Security
+14.1 Security

 A large number of laptops/phones/tablets are lost or stolen daily.
-Minimize the amount of sensitive information loaded on the laptop and think about using encryption to protect sensitive files.
 Once you have lost possession of your computer an attacker has unlimited time to crack whatever security you have used.
-If laptop has sensitive information consider using some sort of encryption to protect files, or better yet leave the sensitive files in the office and use remote desktop or Citrix to provide access without the need to save the data locally.
+If the laptop has sensitive information consider using encryption to protect files, or better yet leave the sensitive files in the office and use remote desktop or Citrix to provide access without the need to save the data locally.

 Wi-Fi hotspots normally do not provide over the air security like WPA2.
 This means non-encrypted traffic is easy to eavesdrop.
 The worst offender is SMTP/POP protocols since they send login credentials in the clear.
-If your ISP supports using SSL access to mail use that to protect you privacy when accessing email.
+If your ISP supports using SSL access to email use that to protect you privacy when accessing email.
 If not consider restricting access to over a VPN to protect privacy.